SparkKit/Spark/README.md

 Spark (Systems Programming Assisted Resource Kit) is a development kit for OSDev, that prioritizes the use of C++.
 <br>
 <br>
-This kit's purpose is to simplify the already difficult development process while creating an operating system.
-It simplifies the OS creation process by offering essential functions and classes, acting as a foundation for custom OS projects.
-It's versatile, allowing users to add their functions in using NASM assembly.
-Currently, only x86 will be provided, but in the future, x64 will be supported as well.
+This kit aims to simplify the already difficult development process while creating an operating system.
+It simplifies the OS creation process by offering essential functions and classes as a foundation for custom OS projects.
+It's versatile, allowing users to add their functions using NASM assembly.
+Currently, only x86 will be provided, but in the future, x64 will also be supported.
 <hr/>

 ## Issues